 Preparing for Liver Transplant

-When patients have a live liver donor, surgery is scheduled.
-If they are on the liver transplant wait list, they are notified when a deceased organ becomes available, so they can get to the hospital as soon as possible.
+Patients on the liver transplant wait list are notified when a deceased organ becomes available, so they can get to the hospital as soon as possible.

 To help make sure the liver transplant process is a long-term success, the care team helps patients prepare for transplant and stay as healthy as possible for surgery.
 Education about the procedure and life after transplant is part of the care plan for patients and their families.